Atiyakh/Fluxon/README.md

 ### Reverse Requests

 A reverse request refers to a server-side request initiated by the server to trigger a function on the client side, mapped to a specific function name.
 You can use `request.server.reverse_request` to send a reverse request during runtime.
 This allows for dynamic client-server interactions, particularly useful for real-time applications.
+Reverse requests in Fluxon eliminate the need for messy and unstructured two-way communication implementations such as WebSockets.
+Mapping functions on the client side offers a high-level abstraction that simplifies bidirectional communication.

 Below is an example of a real-time chat server utilizing reverse requests to send messages to clients: